W04 Learning Activity: Lazyloading Images

 Activity Instructions

-Build a small page with multiple images to scroll through as they are stacked on top of each other on a single page.
-When testing the page in a browser, the images will only load until they come into view.
-This is difficult to notice without carefully scrolling and viewing the network tab loading information in Dev Tools.
-Here is an example:
+Build a small webpage with multiple images stacked vertically on a single page.
+When testing the page in a browser, the images will load only when they come into view as teh user scrolls.
+This effect is subtle, so carefully scroll and view the network tab loading information in Devtools to observe the behavior.

-- In VS Code, go to your course wdd131 repo and create a new HTML page named "lazyload.html" in a "week04" sub folder of wdd131.
+- In VS Code, go to your course wdd131 repository and create a new HTML page named "lazyload.html" in a "week04" sub folder of wdd131.

-- Support this new page with an external CSS and a JavaScript file that are each stored in their appropriately named folders within the folder.
+- Support this new page with an external CSS and an external JavaScript file that are each stored in their appropriately named sub-folders within the folder.

 - The lazyload.html page should have a standard